marusakod/scprocess/docs/reference.md

 * `-E`/`--extraagrs`: `snakemake` is a sophisticated package with many options that can be set by the user.
 This argument allows users to set additional arguments; see [here](https://snakemake.readthedocs.io/en/stable/executing/cli.html) for `snakemake`'s documentation of command line arguments.
 * `-r`/`--rule`: Specifies which rule {{ software_name }} should run.
 The options are:
     + `all`: default; includes all [Standard pipeline steps](introduction.md#standard-pipeline-steps)
-    + `label_and_subset`: cell type annotation using a pre-trained classifier or a custom annotation file.
+    + `label_celltypes`: cell type annotation using a pre-trained classifier or a custom annotation file.
     + `zoom`: reintegration, subclustering and marker gene identification for selected cluster groups.
     + `pb_empties`: generation of pseubodulk samples from annotated cells and empty droplets.
     + `simpleaf`: read alignment and quantification using `simpleaf`.